About me

 During Frontiers in Retreat I participated in the Zooetics project with Jutempus and undertook residencies at HIAP, Suomenlinna Island, Finland and Centre d’Art i Natura, Farrera in the Catalan Pyrenees.

 I was an artist/writer in the Exoplanet Lot exhibition organised by Maison des Arts Georges et Claude Pompidou and installed extracts from my future fiction, ‘Meanda’, alongside the River Lot, which I developed during a residency at Maison Daura in Saint Cirq Lapopie.
-My other recent art projects have included River Runs with Nomeda & Gediminas Urbonas and Giacomo Castagnola at Modern Art Oxford; As Above So Below with Allenheads Contemporary Arts; guest curator for Outlandia treehouse in the Scottish Highlands with London Fieldworks.
+My other art projects have included River Runs with Nomeda & Gediminas Urbonas and Giacomo Castagnola at Modern Art Oxford; As Above So Below with Allenheads Contemporary Arts; guest curator for Outlandia treehouse in the Scottish Highlands with London Fieldworks.

 The Water Age is a series of three books I developed during my involvement with the Frontiers in Retreat art and ecology research project.
 The books are future fictions, adult art and writing workshops and children’s art and writing workshops – all focused on the idea that we may be living with more water in the future.
 More on these books here: Meanda Books.

-I teach on MA Poetics of Imagination at Dartington Arts School.
 My previous academic posts have included Programme Lead, Fine Art at Oxford Brookes University; Programme Lead for MA Contemporary Arts and for Arts Management, Dartington College of Arts; Guest Professor, Public Art MFA, Bauhaus University, Weimar; and Art History Tutor, Saint Francis University in France and for the Open University.

 You can follow me on Facebook on